-SUBJECT:

-Draft Governmental Accounting Standards Board (GASB) Statement or for AN

-No. 67 and Statement No. 74 Actuarial Valuations and Addendums as of December 31,
+SUBJECT: Draft Governmental Accounting Standards Board (GASB) Statement No. 67 and Statement No. 74 Actuarial Valuations and Addendums as of December 31, 2022

+FROM: Erica Haywood, Fiscal Services Officer

+TO: Members of the Audit Committee

+DATE: April 20, 2023

 Executive Summary